leilamalihi/leilamalihi.github.io/_publications/2020-10-01-paper-title-number-1 (2).md

 ---
-title: "Design of wide band Microstrip-line-fed antenna with circular polarization at ISM band for biomedical applications, 10th International Conference on Information Technology"
+title: "Design of wide band Microstrip-line-fed antenna with circular polarization at ISM band for biomedical applications"
 collection: publications
 permalink: /publication/2020-10-01-paper-title-number-1(2)
 excerpt: 'In this paper, a new wide band Micro strip antenna for implantable biomedical application in the